 6. Learn to be emotionally resilient

 A lot of managers I work with struggle with getting to know their staff as people and the ‘human’ need to get on with people.
-However, to be a successful manager we need to be friendly but not friends.
-Management involves providing people with boundaries, goals and constructive feedback when it goes wrong.
+However, to be a successful manager, we need to be friendly but not friends.
+Management involves providing people with boundaries, goals, and constructive feedback when it goes wrong.

-If you learn to develop your emotional resilience you will be able to confidently manage the most challenging discussion without it affecting your own self worth and confidence.
+If you learn to develop your emotional resilience, you will be able to confidently manage the most challenging discussion without it affecting your own self worth and confidence.

 7. Delegate effectively

 The only way we can truly develop our roles and ourselves is to delegate out our knowledge and skills to others.
-If we constantly steal experiences from others they will not develop and we will not be enabling ourselves to develop.
+If we constantly steal experiences from others, they will not develop and we will not be enabling ourselves to develop.

 My biggest achievement as a manager was developing my assistant to the level of competence that she left to set up her own company.
-It gave me the confidence to go and do it for myself.
+It gave me the confidence to do it for myself.